cs-4641-group-15/deepfake-detector-website/docs/_posts/2024-02-22-project-proposal.markdown

 The advent of deep learning has led to the emergence of 'deepfakes,' synthetic media where a person's likeness can be swapped or manipulated with high realism, posing significant risks to privacy, security, and information authenticity.
 As deepfakes become more sophisticated, detecting them becomes critical.

 In the literature, Nguyen et al. [1] survey deep learning techniques for generating and detecting deepfakes, delineating the evolution of detection methodologies and setting benchmarks for detection accuracy.
-Complementary to this, Yoon et al. [2] demonstrate the effectiveness of convolutional neural networks (CNNs) in identifying frame-rate inconsistencies—a technique that could be vital for deepfake detection.
+Further, Yoon et al. [2] demonstrate the effectiveness of convolutional neural networks (CNNs) in identifying frame-rate inconsistencies -- a technique that could be vital for deepfake detection.

 The societal implications of deepfakes, particularly legal and ethical considerations, are discussed by Hailtik and Afifah [3], emphasizing the need for a legal framework to address AI-generated deepfake crimes.
 Our project builds upon these insights, aiming to develop a robust detection system capable of classifying deepfaked content with high accuracy.
-Through this, we aspire to contribute to the safer use of artificial intelligence (AI) in digital media creation.
+By doing so, we hope to contribute to the safer use of artificial intelligence (AI) in digital media creation.

 ## Dataset Description